leomartinch/bash-scripts/README.md

 # bash-scripts
 My Bash Scripts that help me with School and other tasks.
+More informations will be added in the near future.

 ## General Informations
 This bash script was created to efficiently navigate through my files for school.